Oneflow-Inc/oneflow-documentation/en/docs/basics/06_optimization.md

 loss = flow.nn.MSELoss(reduction="sum")
 ```
 ### Construct optimizer
-The logic of back propagation is encapsulated in optimizer.We choose [SGD](https://oneflow.readthedocs.io/en/master/optim.html?highlight=sgd#oneflow.optim.SGD) here, You can choose other optimization algorithms as needed, such as [Adam](https://oneflow.readthedocs.io/en/master/optim.html?highlight=adam#oneflow.optim.Adam) and[AdamW](https://oneflow.readthedocs.io/en/master/optim.html?highlight=adamw#oneflow.optim.AdamW) .
+The logic of back propagation is encapsulated in optimizer. 【前一句不太自然，需要确认修改】We choose [SGD](https://oneflow.readthedocs.io/en/master/optim.html?highlight=sgd#oneflow.optim.SGD) here, You can choose other optimization algorithms as needed, such as [Adam](https://oneflow.readthedocs.io/en/master/optim.html?highlight=adam#oneflow.optim.Adam) and[AdamW](https://oneflow.readthedocs.io/en/master/optim.html?highlight=adamw#oneflow.optim.AdamW) .

 ```python
 optimizer = flow.optim.SGD(model.parameters(), model.lr)
 ```

-When constructing `optimizer`, pass model parameters and learning rate to `SGD`.
-Then call `optimizer.step()`, and it automatically completes the gradient of the model parameters and updates the model parameters according to the SGD algorithm.
+When the `optimizer` is constructed, the model parameters and learning rate are given to `SGD`.
+Then the `optimizer.step()` is called, and it automatically completes the gradient of the model parameters and updates the model parameters according to the SGD algorithm.

 ### Train

-When the above preparations are completed, you can start training:
+When the above preparations are completed, we can start training:

 ```python
 for i in range(0, model.iter_count):